 One of the goals of GITB TDL is also to help reuse existing work by ideally sharing test cases between test bed implementations.
 To this effect the GITB Test Registry and Repository (TRR) aims to act as a reuse portal for GITB TDL test cases by facilitating their discovery and listing their expected and used constructs.

-Following the initial work from the CEN GITB workgroup, the maintenance and evolution of GITB TDL has been taken over by the European Commission, specifically the Interoperability Test Bed Action of DIGIT ISA.
-The Action foresees the maintenance of the GITB software and specification based on the needs of the testing community and carries out evolutive maintenance with regular releases.
+Following the initial work from the CEN GITB workgroup, the maintenance and evolution of GITB TDL has been taken over by the European Commission, specifically the Interoperability Test Bed Team of DIGIT D.2.
+DIGIT D.2 foresees the maintenance of the GITB software and specification based on the needs of the testing community and carries out evolutive maintenance with regular releases.
 Regarding GITB TDL in particular, introduced changes are always done in a backwards-compatible manner, adding capabilities rather than changing existing ones.
 Releases of GITB TDL and its version numbers currently follow the versioning of the GITB software.

 Before diving into GITB TDL it is important to be aware of certain core concepts.